softwareshinobi/softwareshinobi/readme.md

 ## My Tool Stack / What I Use

-The *very first* lesson in software developer school is blame the tools and the stack and the dev environment.
+The *very first lesson* in software developer school is blame the tools and the stack and the dev environment.

 Blame everything on that.
 Everything.

-And when that doesn't work, blame the database team.
-When that doesn't work, blame the network team.
+And when that doesn't work, blame the database.
+When that doesn't work, blame the network.

 The *final* lesson of developer school is to not ever talk about developer school.